Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 ## Day 45 (10/03/2021) | SQL Intermediate

-* Studied about functions and clauses in SQL queries.
+* Studied about functions and clauses in SQL queries on Dataquest.
 * Learnt about:
   *  `CASE` statements
   *   `ORDER BY`
   *   `LIMITS`

 **Thoughts:** Learnt a lot about querying SQL databases

+## Day 46 (!1/03/2021) | SQL ANALYSIS

+* Studies the queries and methods used in making analysis in SQL